Barbie To Twilight: The Highest-Grossing Movies By Female Directors

 Directed by: Chris Buck and Jennifer Lee

-Hailed as one of the best children’s films of all time, Frozen follows the lives of two royal sisters Elsa and Anna.
-Elsa faces challenges as she struggles to control her icy powers and accidentally turns their kingdom into eternal winter and flees.
-Her younger sister Anna along with an ice merchant Kristoff, his reindeer Sven and a snowman Olaf leave on a journey to find Elsa.
-Through adversity and self-discovery, Anna learns about true love, thawing the kingdom’s heart and saving Elsa.
-The sacrificial love between sisters breaks the curse, restoring summer and reuniting the family.
+Considered to be one of the best animated films of all time, Frozen marks our first encounter with the royal sisters Elsa and Anna.
+In the first film, Elsa faces challenges as she struggles to control her icy powers and accidentally engulfs their kingdom in eternal winter.
+Her younger sister Anna, along with an ice merchant Kristoff, his reindeer Sven and a snowman Olaf, leave on a journey to find Elsa.
+Through adversity and self-discovery, Anna learns about true love, thawing the kingdom’s heart and in the process, saving Elsa.

+Fun fact: Frozen won two Oscars in 2014 – Best Animated Feature Film and Best Original Song for ‘Let it Go‘.

 IMDb rating: 7.4/10